the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Displays the Pearson cross correlation coefficients matrix.
-As the correlation matrix is symmetric, only half is actually displayed.
+As the correlation matrix is symmetric, only half of it is actually displayed.

 .. figure:: screenshots/visualizer_pearson_correlation.jpg